 Sexual harassment is a form of sex discrimination.
-Unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature constitute sexual harassment when 1) an employee of the University conditions the provision of an aide, benefit, or service of the member on an individual's participation in the unwelcome sexual conduct; or 2) the conduct would be determined by a reasonable person to be so severe, persistent, and objectively offensive that it effectively denies a person equal access to the University's education program or activity; or (3) the conduct meets the definition of sexual assault, dating violence, domestic violence, or stalking based on sex.
+Unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature constitute sexual harassment when 1) an employee of the University conditions the provision of an aide, benefit, or service of the member on an individual's participation in the unwelcome sexual conduct; or 2) the conduct would be determined by a reasonable person to be so severe and pervasive and objectively offensive that it effectively denies a person equal access to the University's education program or activity; or (3) the conduct meets the definition of sexual assault, dating violence, domestic violence, or stalking based on sex.
 The University also prohibits sex-based misconduct, which is unwelcome conduct of a sexual nature that is severe, persistent, or pervasive enough to create a work, educational, or campus living environment that a reasonable person would consider intimidating, abusive, or offensive.

 A misconception regarding sexual assault is that most of the time the perpetrator is a stranger.
 However, research indicates that approximately 2/3 of sexual assaults are committed by someone known to the victim.
-Sexual assault is an act of violence; the perpetrator is asserting power and control over another person.
+Sexual assault is an act of violence, which utilizes power and control over another.
 Tactics may include force, threats, intimidation, or physical violence.
 Many victims struggle with identifying whether they have been sexually assaulted due to tactics such as manipulation, restraint, victim-blaming, and taking advantage of another's level of incapacitation.

-A student or employee who has been a victim of sexual harassment, sex-based misconduct, sexual assault, stalking, domestic violence, or dating violence, whether it occurred on or off-campus, has certain resources, rights, and options available, including the right to a prompt, thorough, and equitable resolution.
+A student or employee who has been a victim of sexual harassment, sexual assault, sex-based misconduct, stalking, domestic violence, or dating violence, whether it occurred on or off-campus, has certain resources, rights, and options available.
+A student or employee who witnesses, is subjected to, or is informed about incidents of sexual discrimination, sexual harassment (including sexual violence), and/or related retaliation also has the right to file a Title IX complaint with the University and receive a prompt, thorough, and equitable resolution.
 Even if you choose not to report the incident to the University or to law enforcement, you are encouraged to take steps to preserve evidence.
 This will ensure that evidence is available if you later decide to proceed with a criminal or university investigation.
-You are encouraged to go to a hospital as soon as practicable after an incident and have a Sexual Assault Nurse Examiner (SANE) assess you for physical trauma, sexually transmitted infections, and pregnancy.
+You are encouraged to go to a hospital and have a Sexual Assault Nurse Examiner (SANE) assess you for physical trauma, sexually-transmitted infections, and pregnancy.
 A SANE can also collect and preserve evidence of a sexual assault.

-Resources, including advocacy and counseling services, are available through the University.
-Students and employees may also have access to supportive measures (e.g., "No Contact" Directives or changes in housing, parking, work location, or class schedule) that may be needed until the resolution of the complaint.
-Complainants and Respondents are afforded equitable opportunities to supportive measures and access to information regarding the investigation.
+Resources including advocacy and counseling services are available at the University.
+Students and employees may also have access to supportive measures (e.g., change in housing, class schedule, counseling etc.) that may be needed until the resolution of the complaint.
+Complainants and alleged offenders are afforded equitable opportunities to supportive measures and access to information regarding the investigation.

-A student or an employee who has experienced sexual harassment, sexual assault, sex-based misconduct, stalking, or dating/domestic violence, whether it occurred on or off-campus, has certain resources, rights, and options available.
+A student or an employee who has experienced sexual harassment, sexual assault, sex-based misconduct, stalking, or dating/domestic violence, whether it occurred on or off-campus, has certain resources, rights and options available.
 Please see: Rights, Resources, and Options for Complainants.
-Employees and students who are located at remote or branch campuses can find their Rights, Resources, and Options document under the "Get Help Now" menu on the Title IX website: https://titleix.tamu.edu/.

-A student or an employee who is accused of sexual harassment, sexual assault, sex-based misconduct, stalking, or dating/domestic violence, whether it occurred on or off-campus, has certain resources, rights, and options available.
+A student or an employee who is accused of sexual harassment, sexual assault, sex-based misconduct, stalking, or dating/domestic violence, whether it occurred on or off-campus, has certain resources, rights and options available.
 Please see: Rights, Resources, and Options for Respondents.
-Employees and students who are located at remote or branch campuses can find their Rights, Resources, and Options document under the "Get Help Now" menu on the Title IX website: https://titleix.tamu.edu/.